ajay-gandhi/mouse-saver/README.md

 # Mouse saver

-> Save your mouse.
-Control without touching it.
+> Save your mouse - control your computer without touching it.

 ## Development